Valentine's Day Find the Letter Activities for Preschoolers

 This set of find the letters activities includes 12 pages, one for each of the words heart, key, cupid, potion, arrow, letter, lock, gift, flower, cake, mailbox, and chocolates, using the letters Hh, Kk, Cc, Pp, Aa, Ll, Gg, Ff and Mm, which are some of the beginning letters of words that are typically used during Valentine’s Day.

-Your preschoolers will love to work on recognizing the uppercase and lowercase versions of those letters among many other letters of the alphabet, in these adorable activities.
+Your preschoolers will love to work on recognizing the uppercase and lowercase versions of those letters, among many other alphabet letters, in these adorable activities.

-These activities also work great to be used for your “letter of the week”, learning one letter at a time, or in combination with my other Valentine’s Day activities, which can be found below for your convenience.
+These activities also work great for your “letter of the week,” learning one letter at a time or in combination with my other Valentine’s Day activities, which can be found below for your convenience.
 They all include free printables.

 This type of activity will help preschoolers develop their letter-recognition skills.
-Letter recognition is very important to preschoolers for multiple reasons.
+Letter recognition is essential to preschoolers for multiple reasons.
 Some of those reasons are:

-• Helps them develop the skills to recognize letters, start connecting those letters to their sounds, and put together sounds to form words, setting up the foundation for reading and writing.
+• It helps them develop the skills to recognize letters, start connecting those letters to their sounds, and put together sounds to form words, setting up the foundation for reading and writing.

 • Set up the foundation to learn reading and writing later on.